vyankov84/my_projects_learning_stage/README.md

 ### 🎲 [Guess the Number Game](guess_the_number_game.py)
 Try to guess the number the computer has randomly chosen.
+- Play 3 modes with different attempts (Easy: 10 / Normal: 7 / Hard: 5)
+- Option to play again after finishing a game
+- Random number range: 1 to 100

 ### 🤖 [Groq AI Project](groq_ai_project.py)
 A practice project using Groq AI logic with an API key